drewbelf/markdown-cv/index.md

 ### articles & essays

+Of Ayelet Even-Ezra, *Ecstasy in the Classroom: Trance, Self, and the Academic Profession in Medieval Paris* (Fordham University Press, 2018), in *Reading Religion* (forthcoming).

 Of Denis Edwards, *Deep Incarnation: God’s Redemptive Suffering with Creatures* (Orbis Books, 2019), in *Anglican Theological Review* (forthcoming).

 `2019`